SCOPE OF THIS CHAPTER

 6. Adult Victim

 In some instances, young people commit acts of abuse against an adult – for e.g. domestic abuse by a child on a parent/ carer or against a vulnerable adult.
 Practitioners should refer to the Threshold document and make a referral to Children's Social Care, irrespective of the age of the victim.
 Referrals to the Police and Adults Social care should also be made in these circumstances.

 The behaviour of the child should be reported to Children's Social Care services (and the Youth Offending Service if the child is receiving a service from the YOS) as there are a number of intervention and support resources that can be deployed to work with children who cause harm to others, especially when this is in a domestic abuse context.

 7. Transition of Young People, who are seen to pose Sexual Risk to others, to Adult Services

 Transitional planning may be required for young people who are by virtue of age no longer eligible for Children and Young People's Services, but who are still judged as posing potential risk to others and are likely to receive services as Adults at Risk.
 In some cases, there may be aspects of mental health problems or learning disability but not in all.

-Children's Social Care should make a referral to Adult Services in circumstances where it is appropriate to do so, at least 6 months before they reach 18 years, and a representative should be invited to the relevant review meeting or conference.
+Children's Social Care should make a referral to relevant Adult Services when a child is leaving care.
+Practitioners should check local referral arrangements and ensure that the referral is made in a timely way, in most cases this will be between the age of 16 and 17.5.
+A representative should be invited to the relevant review meeting or conference.
 Services should be put in place as required, consistent with their needs as potential vulnerable adults and with regard to